rUSDC Token Standard

 Such token will allow users to mint 1 rUSDC.x upon a deposit/ bridging of 1 USDC, or by providing collateral that is worth more than 1 USDC.

-Quick redemption of rUSDC.x to USDC is available as long as there is still a USDC balance in the instance LPSM.
+Quick redemption of rUSDC.x to USDC is available as long as there is still a USDC balance in the instance Local PSM.

-rUSDC tokens may delegate minting capabilities for multiple risk curators and lending markets.
+rUSDC instances may delegate minting capabilities for multiple risk curators and lending markets.
 Hence, a uniform standard for rUSDC minting is needed.

 Specification